Can I Sell My Business During A Divorce?

 Can I Be Protected from My Spouse’s Business Debts In A Divorce?

 A spouse can usually be protected from his or her spouse’s business debts in a divorce if the business was run properly and not co-mingled between the business and the business owner’s personal finances.
 Assuming that the business was set up as a corporation, an LLC, or some other business entity, the spouse should not be responsible for business debts in a divorce.
 Also, if the judge determines that a debt belongs to the business, the judge will usually award that debt to the owner of the business.

 For more information on Selling A Business In A Utah Divorce, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.